HL7/FHIRPath/spec/fluentpath.md

 Returns a collection that contains all items in the input collection that are of the given type or a subclass thereof.

 ### 5.3 Subsetting
-#### _name_[ index : integer ] : collection
+#### [ index : integer ] : collection
-This indexer operation returns a collection with only the `index`-th item (0-based index).
+The indexer operation returns a collection with only the `index`-th item (0-based index).
 If the index lies outside the boundaries of the input collection, an empty collection is returned.

 Example:

 	Patient.name[0]

 #### single() : collection
 Will return the single item in the input if there is just one item.
 If there are multiple items, an error is signaled to the evaluation environment.
+This operation is useful for ensuring that an error is returned if an assumption about cardinality is violated at run-time.

 #### first() : collection
-Returns a collection containing just the first item in the list.
+Returns a collection containing just the first item in the input collection.
 Equivalent to `item(0)`, so it will return an empty collection if the input collection has no items.

 #### last() : collection
-Returns a collection containing the last item in the list.
+Returns a collection containing the last item in the input collection.
 Will return an empty collection if the input collection has no items.

 #### tail() : collection
-Returns a collection containing all but the first item in the list.
+Returns a collection containing all but the first item in the input collection.
 Will return an empty collection if the input collection has no or just one item.

 #### skip(num : integer) : collection
-Returns a collection containing all but the first `num` items in the list.
-Will return an empty collection if there are no items remaining after the indicated number of items have been skipped.
+Returns a collection containing all but the first `num` items in the input collection.
+Will return an empty collection if there are no items remaining after the indicated number of items have been skipped, or if the input collection is empty.
+If `num` is less than or equal to zero, the input collection is simply returned.

 #### take(num : integer) : collection
-Returns a collection containing the first `num` items in the list, or less if there are less then `num` items.
-Will return an empty collection if the input collection is empty.
+Returns a collection containing the first `num` items in the input collection, or less if there are less than `num` items.
+If num is less than or equal to 0, or if the input collection is empty (`{ }`), `take` returns an empty collection if the input collection is empty.

 ### 5.5 Conversion
 The functions in this section operate on collections with a single item.
 If there is more than one item, or an incompatible item, the evaluation of the expression will end and signal an error to the calling environment.